Satono Crown: Stud career

 At the end of his racing career, Satono Crown was retired to become a breeding stallion at the Shadai Stallion Station in Hokkaido.

 Tastiera became the first horse sired by Satono Crown to win a graded race, the Yayoi Sho in 2023, the same race Satono Crown won 8 years earlier.
 After placing second in Satsuki Sho, he went on to win the Tokyo Yushun in his next start.

+Notable progeny

+Below data is based on JBIS Stallion Reports.